keu/docs/software/manage-airflow-versions.md

 4. Enter the Airflow version you want to upgrade to and press `Enter`.

-## Step 2: Deploy a New Astronomer Image
+## Step 2: Deploy a new Astronomer image

-### 1. Locate Your Dockerfile in Your Project Directory
+### 1. Locate your Dockerfile in your project directory

 Open the `Dockerfile` in your Astronomer directory.
 When you initialized an Astro project with the Astro CLI, the following files were automatically generated: